Blendify/blender-manual/blender_docs/manual/editors/python_console.rst

 Accessing Built-in Python Console
 ---------------------------------

-By pressing :kbd:`Shift-F4` in any Blender Editor type (3D View, Timeline etc.,) you can change it to a Console Editor.
+By pressing :kbd:`Shift-F4` in any Blender Editor type (3D View, Timeline, etc.) you can change it to a Console Editor.

 .. figure:: /images/editors_python-console_1-default.png